Our customers trust us to look after their personal information, and manage it securely and responsibly.

 The Data Protection Act gives you certain rights, including the right to:

-• Request access to the personal data we hold about you, e.g. in complaint records (see "How to access your personal data" below).
+• Request access to the personal data we hold about you, for example in records about your complaint with us (see "How to access your personal data" below).

 • Request the correction of inaccurate or incomplete information recorded in records, subject to certain safeguards.